2020 high school grads can apply for Longleaf Commitment grants

 “Education translates into opportunity, and with this grant expansion, we are excited to provide more opportunity to our diverse student populations across the state,” said NCCCS President Thomas A. Stith III.
 “North Carolina’s ‘Great 58’ community colleges are essential to the state’s economic recovery efforts and are well poised to prepare the workforce needed today and tomorrow.”

 Using $31.5 million from the Governor’s Emergency Education Relief Fund, North Carolina officials established the Longleaf Commitment Grant to address a steep decline in the number of new students enrolling at the state’s community colleges during the pandemic.
-Through outreach activities from the NCCCS Office and local efforts, North Carolina community colleges have awarded grant funding to approximately 11,000 students to date.
+Through outreach activities from the NCCCS Office and local efforts, North Carolina community colleges have awarded grant funding to approximately 11,000 students.

 For additional information, contact the PCC Financial Aid Office at 493-7339 or visit www.yourhireeducation.com/tuitionfree.